History of the Perthshire Patons

 In October 1780, a William MacGillivray of Dunchea married Janet MacLeod.

 And on February 22nd 1796, a Margaret Fraser was born to Donald Fraser and Isobel MacGillivray, both of Dunchea.
-Could Isobel have been a niece to James?

 James MacGillivray